 Vietnamese people travel mainly on 2 occasions that are summer and Tet holiday.
 Summer is the peak travel season for the Vietnamese because children have a summer break that lasts for about 2 months.
 Most of the Vietnamese choose sea travel during their vacation.
 At the end of the year, they tend to visit religious or mountainous tourist destinations.
 It is noted that travel service prices for Vietnamese people will increase sharply in the summer but not in the traditional Tet holiday.

 Vietnam boasts a vibrant culture with 54 ethnic groups and 7966 festivals, most of which take place at the beginning of the year.
-Here are the best festivals that all international tourists can enjoy.
+These are the top 5 festivals and time to enjoy.

 1. Tet Nguyen Dan

 Tet Nguyen Dan is Vietnamese Lunar New Year – the most important traditional festival of the year.
 There are numerous cultural activities taking place throughout Vietnam.
 12 PM on the last night of the lunar year (24 Jan 2020) called Dem Giao Thua (New Year’s Eve) is the most important time.
 At that sacred moment, families make ancestor worship, honoring deceased relatives and give each other the best wishes.
 On this occasion, the hustling and bustling Hanoi and Ho Chi Minh City are unusually peaceful.

 (29 Sep 2020 – 1 Oct 2020)